manzidenis/hello/README.md

-# Simple-Flutter-Calculator
+# Simple-Flutter-App
-This project demonstrates the use of Flutter for creating a basic yet functional calculator, showcasing UI design, state management, and arithmetic operations.
+This project demonstrates the use of Flutter for creating signIn, signOut and calculator showcasing UI design, state management, and arithmetic operations for the calculator.
+Ideal for learning and exploring Flutter development.

 ## Features
 * Functional Calculator